anojndr/RAG-Forge/README.md

 ## Key Features

 *   **Dual Extraction Modes**:
-    *   `POST /search`: Searches the web and extracts content from the top results.
+    *   `POST /search`: Searches the web and extracts content from the top results using a fast, non-JS-rendering scraper.
-    *   `POST /extract`: Extracts content directly from a list of provided URLs.
+    *   `POST /extract`: Extracts content directly from a list of provided URLs, using a JS-enabled headless browser for maximum compatibility with modern websites.
 *   **Multi-Source Content Extraction**: Automatically detects and handles different content types:
-    *   **Twitter/X**: Extracts full post content and comments via browser automation, bypassing public API limitations.
+    *   **Twitter/X**: Extracts full post content and comments via browser automation.
+Also supports extracting the latest tweets from user profile URLs.
     *   **YouTube**: Extracts video title, channel name, top comments, and full transcript.
-    *   **Reddit**: Fetches post title, body, score, author, and actual comment content (filtering out "load more" placeholders).
+    *   **Reddit**: Fetches post title, body, and comments.
+Also supports extracting recent posts from subreddit and user profile URLs.
     *   **PDFs**: Extracts clean text content from PDF documents.
-    *   **Webpages**: Scrapes and cleans the main textual content and title from articles and blogs.
+    *   **Webpages**: Scrapes and cleans the main textual content from articles, blogs, and dynamic single-page applications.
 *   **Flexible Search Backend**:
     *   Integrates with a self-hosted **SearxNG** instance or the **Serper.dev** Google Search API.
     *   Supports a primary and fallback search engine configuration.
 *   **Performance Optimized**:
     *   **Concurrent Processing**: Extracts from multiple URLs in parallel for high throughput.
+    *   **Caching**: In-memory and Redis cache support for both search results and extracted content.
-*   **Simplified Dependencies**: Automatically manages required Python packages in a local `venv` virtual environment.
+*   **Simplified Dependencies**: Automatically validates system dependencies and manages required Python packages in a local `venv` virtual environment.
+No manual `pip install` required.
 *   **Monitoring**: Includes a `GET /health` endpoint for simple health checks.

 ## Try it Live